 - Mood Whiplash: The film briefly contemplates 9/11 and, appropriately, drops all the levity until the next scene.

-- Paper-Thin Disguise: Aziz takes this trope Up to Eleven.
-Seriously, this is very-possibly the most exreme use of this trope mankind will ever witness.
+- Paper-Thin Disguise: Aziz takes this trope up to eleven.
+Seriously, this is very possibly the most extreme use of this trope mankind will ever witness.
 His disguise consists of a fake beard that is identical to the real beard it is covering it up.
 Nobody recognizes him.
 People gasp in surprise when he takes it off and they realize who he really is.

 - Rapid-Fire Comedy: Remember, this is David Zucker we're talking about.

-- Rule of Funny: Women in the past, slapping Michael, despite being completely unaware of his presence.
+- Rule of Funny: Women in the past slapping Michael when he tries to grab their breasts, despite being completely unaware of his presence.

 - Unreliable Narrator: Not so much an unreliable narrator as an easily-distracted narrator marching slowly toward senility.